gabriel-mercier/Baby-shark-is-back-3D-Project/README.md

 # Baby Shark is Back

 ## Description
 Welcome to the "Baby Shark is Back" project!
-This project was developed as part of the INF443 course.
+This project was developed as part of the INF443 course using CPG librairy.
 Our goal was to create an underwater 3D scene with a cartoon aesthetic.
-We utilized our accumulated knowledge throughout the term to develop this fun and educational project.

 ![Underwater Scene Preview](images/Illustration.png)